sinanates17/Huggeds-Mania-Spread-Wizard/README.md

 ### Absolute/RC/LN Hand Balance
 Notes per second is calculated on each hand exactly as above, with the middle key in odd keymodes counting twice, once for each hand.
 The ratio of `Right strain:Left strain` is taken and transformed to fit in the range `[-1,1]`, such that:
-  - `1` and `-1` correnpond to 100% right and left hand loading, respectively.
+  - `1` and `-1` correspond to 100% right and left hand loading, respectively.
   - `0` corresponds to equal note density across both hands.
   - `.2` and `.5` corresponds to and 60% and 75% right hand loading, respectively.
   - etc